 1. Fill your pocket with your dog’s favourite treats!
 (That was the easy bit!)

 2. Teach your dog to sit nicely, whilst you put the harness onto your dog.
 At this point many dogs start getting over excited and can’t listen to you, so keep calm and your voice even and firm, when teaching your dog to calm down.
 Don’t shout or lose your patience, sometimes this can be the hardest part!
 Reward sitting with a treat, then quickly and deftly fit the harness, then get your dog to sit and stay.
 Repeat this step, until your dog can do this every time he sets eyes on the harness and lead, instead of going beserk with excitement.

-4. Use a strong lead (not too long 1 metre is ideal).
-Our fleece dog lead is ideal and matches our best fleece non-pull dog harness, attaching to the front ring of the anti-pull fleece harness (you can use the back ring for your lead when your dog is able to walk without pulling).
+4. Use a strong double-ended lead – 2m for a small dog, 4ft for a larger dog.
+Our fleece dog lead is ideal and matches our best fleece non-pull dog harness, attaching to the front ring and back ring of the anti-pull fleece harness (you can use the back ring only for your lead when your dog is able to walk without pulling).